sap-tutorials/Tutorials/tutorials/hcp-create-trial-account/hcp-create-trial-account.md

 ## Prerequisites
  - **Proficiency:** Beginner

+## Next Steps
+ - Return to the [catalog](http://go.sap.com/developer/tutorials.html) and select your first tutorial.

 ## Details
 ### You will learn
 This is a simple 8 step tutorial to walk through signing up for an account on HANA Cloud Platform.